sandyghai/Build-Your-Own-Certificate-Authority/README.md

 Once you have HSM; You have to generate a root key.

 ## Generate root CA
-We need to generate root CA using root key.
+We have to generate root ca certificate using root key.
+We have to generate key for Intermediate ca certificate and signed them via root ca key.
+We have to generate key for policy ca certificate and signed them via Intermediate ca certificate key.
+We have to generate key for end-user ca certificate and signed them via policy ca certificate key.
+We have to generate key for end-user certificate and signed them via end-user ca certificate key.

 ## Resource